-This program helps our clients target areas within their executive functioning that are not working as they should.
-This is done through the BrainEx™ program, which stimulates neuroplasticity in the areas of the brain most needed for energy management, problem solving, organization, working memory, time management and much more!
-When each brain region is able to do the task it is meant to do effectively, it work more efficiently with less fatigue.
-The BrainEx™ program has over 40 years of experience being applied in Arrowsmith Schools across the world.
+This program, powered by BEARS™, helps our clients target areas within their executive functioning that may be impaired due to brain injury.
+This stimulates neuroplasticity in the areas of the brain most needed for energy management, problem-solving, organization, working memory, time management and much more!
+When each brain region is able to do the task it is meant to do effectively, it works more efficiently with less fatigue.
+BEARS™ incorporates the BrainEx™ program that has over 40 years of experience being applied in Arrowsmith Schools across the world.

 In June 2015, the Watson Centre Society for Brain Health (WCSBH) with the BrainEx™ Program began a research study to measure the impact of applying our program to people living with brain injury or concussion(s).
 The study was conducted by Dr. Naznin Virji-Babul through the Djavad Mowafaghian Centre for Brain Health at the University of British Columbia.
 The Watson Centre Society for Brain Health team is very excited about this study and the support it has received.